Towards an efficient and exact algorithm for dynamic dedicated path protection: Introduction

 In a wavelength-division multiplexed (WDM) network, if a client signal does not fully utilize the fixed spectrum of the assigned wavelength, the spectrum of the precious erbium window is wasted, a problem addressed by elastic optical networks (EONs) which divide the spectrum into fine \emph{frequency slot units} (of, e.g., 12.5 GHz width), or just \emph{units}, and then allocating \emph{contiguous units} to form a \emph{slot} tailored to a specific demand \cite{10.1109/MCOM.2012.6146481}.

 Routing in WDM networks with the spectrum continuity constraint is called routing and wavelength assignment (RWA).
 Routing in EONs with the spectrum contiguity constraint added is called routing and spectrum assignment (RSA), and with the signal modulation constraint added is called routing, modulation, and spectrum assignment (RMSA).
 These routing problems can be dynamic or static.
-In dynamic (aka online) routing a single demand is routed in a loaded network, as opposed to \emph{static} (aka offline) routing, where many demands are routed in an unloaded network.
+In dynamic (aka online) routing, a single demand is routed in a loaded network, as opposed to \emph{static} (aka offline) routing, where many demands are routed in an unloaded network.

 When finding an exact solution for a dynamic routing problem in optical networks, some path cost is minimized, and the spectrum and modulation constraints are met.
-The path cost can be defined in any way, e.g., the path length, the number of edges, some signal quality measure, monetary cost, or a measure related to availability.
-The path cost can take into account the cost of traversing not only an edge, but a vertex too.
+The path cost can be defined in various ways, e.g., the path length, the number of edges, some signal quality measure, monetary cost, or a measure related to availability.
+The path cost can take into account the cost of traversing not only an edge, but a vertex, too.
 In routing with DPP, the cost of a path pair is minimized, and the spectrum and modulation constraints must be met for both paths.

-For the proposed algorithm the cost of a path pair can be defined in any way, but we assume the cost increases when an edge is appended to one of the paths.
-In our simulations we defined the path cost as the product of the path length and the number of units required, while the cost of a path pair as the sum of the costs of the two paths.
+Whether routing along paths of lowest cost leads to optimal network performance (as measured, for instance, with the bandwidth blocking probability over a series of established and terminated connections) is, to the best of our knowledge, an open research problem, which we do not address in this work.
+We research the problem of an exact algorithm, one which finds an optimal (i.e., of lowest cost) solution, and not of an optimal algorithm.
+An algorithm optimality could imply optimal network performance, or optimal computational complexity, and we address neither of these.

-Our novel contribution is an algorithm which efficiently and exactly solves the dynamic routing problems \emph{with DPP} for WDM networks and EONs without signal regeneration and spectrum conversion.
+Our novel contribution is an algorithm which solves the dynamic routing problems \emph{with DPP} for WDM networks and EONs without signal regeneration and spectrum conversion.
 The algorithm can take into account various spectrum allocation policies.
-We analyze and demonstrate the computational performance of the proposed algorithm.
-Furthermore, not only do we offer a proof of correctness, but we also corroborate with simulations the optimality of the results found on an extensive sample of small-topology networks.
+With extensive simulations, we demonstrate the computational performance of the proposed algorithm, which can be polynomial, not exponential.
+We corroborate the optimality of the results found for networks up to 15 nodes.
 Finally, we provide under a liberal license our free and open-source implementation of the proposed algorithm \cite{ddppwebsite}.